CodySchaaf/Blog-Archive/_posts/2015-10-07-angular-currency-input-directive.markdown

 The formatter is a bit simpler.
 Since its job is updating the view value with its return value, all we have to do is return the formatted value.
-In the formatter we want to always ensure the value the backend has is displayed in the view, not returning null if the value is bad for example.
+In the formatter we want to always ensure the value the backend has is displayed in the view, not returning null if the value is bad for example as we did above.
 This is because we want to prevent the values from getting out of sync, and allow the user to fix any bad value.
 Then we call `addCommasToString` on the integer part of the number, and finally return the reconstructed number.